-Similar This school is in Similar Schools Group 14.
-All schools in this group are elementary level schools in school Schools districts with average student needs in relation to district resource capacity.
-The schools in this group are in the middle range of student needs for elementary level schools in these districts.
-Group
+This school is in Similar Schools Group 13.
+All schools in this group are elementary level schools in school districts with average student needs in relation to district resource capacity.
+The schools in this group are in the lower range of student needs for elementary level schools in these districts.